Careers360 Logo

 How to Improve Marks to 75% or Above in CBSE Exams?

-The Central Board of Secondary Education (CBSE) conducts the CBSE board examination for classes 10th and 12th.
+The Central Board of Secondary Education (CBSE) conducts the CBSE board exam for classes 10th and 12th.
 From 2026, the board will conduct the CBSE 10th exam twice a year, while the 12th exam will be held once a year.
-Only studying for long hours will not help students score 75% or above in the CBSE board examination.
+Only studying for long hours will not help students score 75% or above in the CBSE board exam.
 They will also need to strategise, plan, practice and build confidence to prepare smartly.
-Just memorising topics and formulas will not help them in the long run; instead, they must understand the concepts and practice regularly to be able to improve their marks to 75% or above.
+Just memorising topics and formulas will not help them in the long run; instead, they must understand the concepts and practice regularly to improve their marks to 75% or above.
 Scroll down for some tips and tricks on how to improve marks to 75% or above in CBSE.

 How to Improve Marks to 75% or Above in CBSE Exams?